-Development should protect and enhance biodiversity by seeking to ensure no loss or significant harm to biodiversity sites, protected species or their habitats.
+Development should protect and enhance biodiversity.
+Where practicable, proposals should demonstrate how measurable net gains will be achieved.
 Where development would result in the loss or significant harm to biodiversity, applicants will be required to demonstrate that the adverse impacts will be adequately mitigated, or as a last resort compensated for.

 Where appropriate, development schemes should embed proposals which look to enhance existing natural features within the site and increase biodiversity, such as maximising the potential for gardens in new residential development to contribute to biodiversity by providing a habitat for wildlife.